Golden Knights beat Maple Leafs 4-3 in OT, win 8th straight

 Jack Eichel and Nicolas Roy also scored for Vegas, which has won 12 of 14 this season.
 William Karlsson had two assists and Logan Thompson stopped 28 shots.

-Timothy Liljegren scored twice and Mitch Marner had a goal and an assist for Toronto, and Erik Kallgren made 16 saves.
-The Maple Leafs snapped a three-game win streak.

 In the extra period, Smith took a breakaway pass from Shea Theodore and roofed a backhand on Kallgren for his seventh of the season.
 Vegas finished a sweep of the two-game season series, also beating Toronto 3-1 at home on Oct.
-24.
+24 to start the streak.

+“Enjoying every minute of it,” Smith said.
+“We’re rolling with the punches and finding ways to win.”

+Timothy Liljegren scored twice and Mitch Marner had a goal and an assist for Toronto, and Erik Kallgren made 16 saves.
+The Maple Leafs snapped a three-game win streak, including victories against Boston at home on Saturday and at Carolina on Sunday.

+“Tough stretch,” Toronto coach Sheldon Keefe said.
+“Three games in four nights against three elite teams.
+Five out of six points feels good.
+But tonight’s a sign that we’ve still got a ways to go in terms of managing the game, because that should be six points.”

 The Maple Leafs trailed 2-1 after 20 minutes, and Kallgren kept them within one in the second period with breakaway stops on Keegan Kolesar, William Carrier and Smith.
 Marner then tied it with a great individual effort to get his third of the season with 6:10 remaining in the period.
 It extended his point streak to seven games.